goruck/all/README.md

-*Version 2.0 of ALL includes many updates to core functionality and adds machine learning capability to the V1 reference design.
-The README contains an in depth discussion about the core functionality, lists the major core updates from V1 to V2 and goes into detail regarding the machine learning aspects which should be used to mainly understand how it may be used in conjunction with Alexa.
-However, it is expected that some users may find that the README can serve as a very basic introduction to Machine Learning itself.*
+*NEW - ALL now supports Raspberry Pi 3 running Raspbian Buster + PREEMPT-RT patched kernel 4.19.59-rt23-v7+.*

 # What is Alexa Lambda Linux (ALL) Project?
 * ALL is an end-to-end HW/SW reference design created to enable quick prototyping and realization of the control and monitoring of things using Amazon’s Alexa.
 * ALL includes Amazon’s Alexa Skills Kit and Lambda running in the cloud as well as a local server based on real-time Linux running on the Raspberry Pi.
+* ALL also includes machine learning capabilities at the edge.
 * A voice-controlled home security system was built from ALL as an early proof of concept.
 * ALL was introduced in late 2015 at https://github.com/goruck/all.

-# What's new in ALL V2.0?
-* Machine learning model generation based on data from security system sensor data.
-* Machine learning prediction based on data from the security system sensor data.
-* Server optionally sends JSON in addition to default text in response to commands.
-* More robust error handling, in particular to the Raspberry PI real-time code.
-* Expanded Alexa skills including handling zones that aren’t ready and arming for pets.
-* Fixed misc bugs and addressed corner cases.

-# ALL V2.0 System Block Diagram
+# ALL System Block Diagram

 ![mall blockdia](https://cloud.githubusercontent.com/assets/12125472/18031080/8919d892-6c84-11e6-85c8-293c239eb325.png)

 # ALL Overview
 Using voice to interface with devices and services around the home enables a rich and intuitive experience as shown by Amazon's huge successes with FireTV and Echo.
 However, with the exception of a few 3rd party point solutions such as WeMo, the voice user interface is generally not available in the home.
 One reason for this is the difficulty and unfamiliarity of the technologies required to enable voice control.

 Alexa Lambda Linux (ALL) was developed to help accelerate this learning curve.
 ALL is a HW/SW reference design meant to enable quick prototyping and realization of the control and monitoring of things using Amazon's Alexa.
 A voice-controlled home security system was first built from the reference design as proof of concept which was later extended to support machine learning.